Estimates of loss function concentration in noisy parametrized quantum circuits: Abstract

 \section{Abstract}

-Variational quantum computing provides a versatile computational approach, applicable to a wide range of fields such as quantum chemistry, machine learning, and optimization problems.
-However, scaling up the optimization of quantum circuits encounters a significant hurdle due to the exponential concentration of the loss function, often dubbed the barren plateau (BP) phenomenon.
-Although rigorous results exist on the extent of barren plateaus in unitary or in noisy circuits, little is known about the interaction between these two effects, mainly because the loss concentration in noisy parameterized quantum circuits (PQCs) cannot be adequately described using the standard Lie algebraic formalism used in the unitary case.
-In this work, we introduce a new analytical formulation based on non-negative matrix theory that enables precise calculation of the variance in deep PQCs, which allows investigating the complex and rich interplay between unitary dynamics and noise.
-In particular, we show the emergence of a noise-induced absorption mechanism, a phenomenon that cannot arise in the purely reversible context of unitary quantum computing.
-Despite the challenges, general lower bounds on the variance of deep PQCs can still be established by appropriately slowing down speed of convergence to the deep circuit limit, effectively mimicking the behaviour of shallow circuits.
-Our framework applies to both unitary and non-unitary dynamics, allowing us to establish a deeper connection between the noise resilience of PQCs and the potential to enhance their expressive power through smart initialization strategies.
-Theoretical developments are supported by numerical examples and related applications.
+Variational quantum computing offers a powerful framework with applications across diverse fields such as quantum chemistry, machine learning, and optimization.
+However, its scalability is hindered by the exponential concentration of the loss function, known as the barren plateau problem.
+While significant progress has been made and prior work has separately analyzed barren plateaus in unitary and noisy settings, their combined impact remains poorly understood, largely due to limitations in conventional Lie-algebraic approaches.
+In this work, we introduce a novel analytical framework based on non-negative matrix theory that enables the description of the variance in layered noisy quantum circuits with arbitrary noise channels.
+This approach enables the derivation of exact expressions in the deep-circuit regime, uncovering the complex interplay between unitary layers and noise.
+Notably, we identify a noise-induced absorption mechanism—a phenomenon absent in purely unitary dynamics—which provides new insight into how noise shapes circuit behavior.
+We further present a controlled convergence analysis, establishing general lower bounds on the variance of both deep and shallow circuits.
+This leads to a principled connection between noise resilience and the expressive capacity of parameterized quantum circuits, particularly under smart initialization strategies.
+Our theoretical results are supported by numerical simulations and illustrative applications.